apluslms/a-plus/exammode/doc/EXAM.md

 The exam mode should be used together with the current A+, thus there needs to be a way to switch between the modes.
 The exam templates should be selected based on the current mode, which could be the current (normal) mode, exam mode or even the mobile mode that may be implemented later.

-### Choosing templates in ExerciseView

-Currently the templates are selected in `ExerciseView` class that is found in `exercise/views.py`.
-The logic is to select the exam mode templates if the `userprofile` that is making the request has ongoing `active_exam` and then the pages are rendered with the exam mode templates.